simonroedig/SpotifyLyrics/README.md

 ```

 Clone the repository or simple copy 'spotify_lyrics.py' into your project and install the required dependencies.
 Make sure to obtain your `SP_DC` cookie and set it in your environment variables as `SP_DC_COOKIE`.
 Example usage can be found in `example_usage.py`.
-I recommend using the icecream module for such lyrics projects as it can structure your print/log statements and makes reading and debugging lyrics easier.
+I recommend using the icecream module for such lyrics projects as it can also structure your print/log statements and makes reading and debugging lyrics easier.

 ## Further Exmplanation
 -  **SP_DC Cookie**:  This cookie is used to obtain the access token required to request lyrics via Spotify.
 A detailed guide on how to find the `SP_DC` cookie was provided by [akashrchandran](https://github.com/akashrchandran/akashrchandran) -> [here](https://github.com/akashrchandran/syrics/wiki/Finding-sp_dc).